-The interim final rule (opens new window) enhances the NCUA’s regulations on the Central Liquidity Facility to supplement the legislative changes resulting from the Coronavirus Aid, Relief, and Economic Security Act (opens new window) while adding even greater flexibility and relief for member credit unions.
+The interim final rule (opens new window) enhances the NCUA’s regulations on the Central Liquidity Facility to supplement the legislative changes resulting from the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) while adding even greater flexibility and relief for member credit unions.
 The rule makes it easier for credit unions to join the facility as a regular member or through a corporate credit union as part of an agent relationship, and access emergency liquidity should the need arise.

 Specifically, the interim final rule: